Myth-Busting Environmental Arguments Against Bitcoin

 To avoid crises like the recent Xinjiang outage, however, local infrastructure development has to keep up.

-Many Bitcoin mining companies are using even more sources of energy never before harnessed at this scale.
+Many Bitcoin crypto companies are using even more sources of energy never before harnessed at this scale.
 EZ Blockchain’s own Sergii Gerasymovych spoke to the mobile mining cryptocurrency system called the Smartgrid, for instance, that the company has installed at multiple sites in North America.

-Gerasymovych said: “I strongly believe that Bitcoin mining’s huge power consumption can be used as a tool to solve the global waste energy problem with solutions like utilizing flared gas for mining or stranded natural gas.
+Gerasymovych said: “I strongly believe that Bitcoin mining’s huge power consumption can be used as a tool to solve the global waste energy problem with solutions like utilizing flared gas for cryptocurrency mining or stranded natural gas.
 This area has to have more coverage and research.”

 Indeed, the natural gas flared (i.e., burned) away by oil producers due to a lack of infrastructure amounts to 150 billion cubic meters annually.
 That energy flared away is the natural gas released as a byproduct of oil drilling.
 The companies don’t want to flare it, however, there’s no infrastructure to treat and transport it to market.

-In the same interview, Gerasymovych added that EZ Blockchain is also working on a solar mining project.
+In the same interview, Gerasymovych added that EZ Blockchain is also working on a solar crypto mining project.
 This will offset the setup costs associated with harnessing sunlight to generate Bitcoin-destined energy.

-Moving Bitcoin Mining Away from China
+Moving Bitcoin Mining to Validate Transactions Away from China